-Even though Twitter is one of the most well-known social media platforms, it is far from the most popular.
-As of this writing, Twitter has 463 million active users, which is a far cry from the likes of Facebook, TikTok, Snapchat, Weibo, and Telegram.
+Even though Twitter is one of the most well-known social media platforms, it is now the most popular after acquisition by Elon Musk.
+As of this writing, Twitter has 473 million active users, which is a far cry from the likes of Facebook, TikTok, Snapchat, Weibo, and Telegram.
 As a result, the best Twitter alternatives are becoming increasingly popular, and this is for a variety of reasons.
 Minorities and other marginalized groups continue to be harassed by extremists on this social media platform.
 Racist and sexist insults are hurled at innocent victims by these groups.

 Twitter, for all its fame, is not without its flaws.
 Owners have complete control over the system because it is centralized.
 Sometimes, they close accounts or ban users for no apparent reason at all.
 Some people don’t like Twitter’s politics, while others don’t like the amount of control it has over their lives.